 intitle:”blogging business” inurl:”links”

 Here’s what you’ll get:

-I’m interested in the highlighted result, because it contains links to several other blogs and web pages.
+I’m interested in the highlighted result, because it contains a strong link profile to several other blogs and web pages.
 When you get to the web page, here’s what it looks like:

 From these links, you need to find broken links.
 How do you achieve that?